 Parents should educate their children about any risks.
 A lack of supervision is usually to blame for drowning.
 Be sure there are chaperones — especially those with adequate swimming abilities and CPR training — when children are present.

-Dr. Ali adds, “Your children should learn to swim and know how to call for help if they witness a drowning.”
+Dr. Ali adds, "In addition to knowing how to swim, your children should know how to call for help if they witness a drowning."

 What should people do if they encounter a child that could possibly be drowning?